rails/rails/guides/source/active_record_querying.md

 ```

-You can additionally unscope specific where clauses.
+You can also unscope specific `where` clauses.
 For example:

 ```ruby
 Article.where(id: 10, trashed: false).unscope(where: :id)